Alice H. Lichtenstein

 Alice Hinda Lichtenstein is an American professor and researcher in nutrition and heart disease.
+She is an expert on cardiovascular health, and has been recognized for her research on dietary fat.
+Designated a distinguished university professor, she directs a cardiovascular nutrition laboratory at a USDA center on aging and holds the Stanley N. Gershoff chair in nutrition science and policy at the Friedman School of Nutrition, Tufts University in downtown Boston.

+Lichtenstein is the primary author of the American Heart Association's dietary guidance for cardiovascular disease risk reduction.
+Lichtenstein has served on the Food and Nutrition Board, multiple committees of the National Academy of Sciences, and the US Dietary Guidelines Advisory Committee.
 In 2006, Shape magazine named Lichtenstein one of ten "Women Who Shaped the World".
 In 2019, Tamar Haspel called her a "grande dame of nutrition."

 Education

 Lichtenstein earned a B.S. in nutrition from Cornell University, M.S. in Nutrition from the Pennsylvania State University, and M.S. and D.Sc. in nutritional biochemistry from Harvard University.
 She completed her post-doctoral training at the Cardiovascular Institute, Boston University School of Medicine.

 Positions

 Lichtenstein is the Stanley N. Gershoff Professor of Nutrition Science and Policy at the Friedman School of Nutrition Science and Policy of Tufts University.
 She is also director and senior scientist of the Cardiovascular Nutrition Laboratory at the Jean Mayer USDA Human Nutrition Research Center on Aging, and professor of medicine at Tufts University School of Medicine.
+In 2024 she was awarded the designation of Tufts University Distinguished Professor.

-Lichtenstein is currently a member of the Food and Nutrition Board (FNB) of the National Academy of Sciences.
-She served on multiple National Academy of Sciences committees, most recently the Review of Dietary Reference Intakes for Sodium and Potassium.
-She is executive editor of the Tufts Health and Nutrition Letter.
+Lichtenstein served on the Food and Nutrition Board (FNB) of the National Academy of Sciences.
+She served on multiple National Academy of Sciences committees, most recently as a member of the Standing Committee on for the Review of the Dietary Reference Intakes Framework.
+She is editor-in-chief of the Tufts Health and Nutrition Letter.